javaongsan/python_scrapper/README.md

 python_scrapper
 ===============
+I like spelling scrapper with double Ps

-a scrapper in python for populating sqlite3
+A scrapper in python for populating sqlite3